neuralpain/oneclickwinrar/README.txt

 FEATURES
 --------

-  - Install and license any version of WinRAR
+  - Install and license any available version of WinRAR for both 32-bit and 64-bit architectures
   - Automatically downloads and installs the latest English WinRAR (64-bit) installer
-  - Supports downloading specific versions of WinRAR
+  - Supports downloading specific versions of WinRAR and preserving the installers for future use
   - Status updates via Windows toast notifications
   - Create custom licenses for your personal use
   - Remove WinRAR licenses (for whatever reason)